ihucos/todoappchallenge/README.txt

-Implementation of a challenge during an job application process.
+Implementation of a challenge during a job application process.